The Monarto South Farm

-When carefully extracted, each species offers its own unique profile of active compounds that contribute to its remarkable performance in both skincare and wellness.
-Research has identified anti-inflammatory, antioxidant, antibacterial, and antifungal properties within their oils and extracts, reflecting the plants’ natural resilience in Australia’s semi-arid regions.
-Each species provides a distinctive and valuable addition to a wide range of products.
+When carefully extracted, this species offers a distinct profile of active compounds.
+Research has identified anti-inflammatory, antioxidant, antibacterial, and antifungal properties within its oils and extracts, reflecting the plant’s natural adaptations to semi-arid environments.

 Recognised for its aromatic foliage rich in flavonoids, phenolics, and cineole compounds.
 Valued for both its distinctive scent and resilience, it thrives across Australia’s semi-arid regions.
 This plant continues to attract scientific and ecological interest.